 It is a common misconception that only big businesses can use sales automation tools.
 Many small businesses won’t even consider automation and that could be a big mistake.
 The truth is small and big businesses encounter many of the same issues.
 Luckily, with the arrival of cloud computing now, there are many sales automation tools that are designed to suit small businesses.
 Not only they are affordable but also allow you to connect various disparate systems.
 The data automation flow between different systems will support higher efficiency and will increase productivity.
 SFA can be easily scaled to suit any business and be adjusted as the business grows.
 Therefore, any business can benefit regardless of the size.

 In conclusion, CRM is a post-sale software designed to satisfy and retain current customers, while SFA is a client acquisition software created to help you manage your sales processes, team performance, sales forecasts, and business leads.

-We provide quick implementation of SAP Sales Cloud in the shortest possible time, leveraging SAP best practices and years of experience with collectively having completed over 100 SAP & CX projects across the globe.
+We provide a quick implementation of SAP Sales Cloud in the shortest possible time, leveraging SAP best practices and years of experience with collectively having completed over 100 SAP & CX projects across the globe.

 Speak to one of our consultants to find out how we can help you automate your workflow within just a few weeks!